GRCDEV/ArduSim/help/usage.md

 The provided data includes the time used by each multicopter during the experiment.
 This information is calculated considering that all the running multicopters start the flight sometime during the experiment.

 The results include detailed statistics of the virtualized communications among the virtual UAVs and the configuration of the experiments, which enables to repeat the same experiment again.
-The developer can also include information in the dialog with the corresponding functions of the protocol implementation, as explained in section [Protocol development](development.md).
+The developer can also include information relative to the protocol in the protocol initial dialog, detailing the corresponding parameters of the protocol implementation, as explained in section [Protocol development](development.md).

 The user decides whether to store this information or not.
 In the former case, additional files are stored with many data about the experiment for further analysis.
 In the following list of files stored, *name* is the file name set by the user, and X is the UAV identifier.